Drupal as Middleware: How to Patch Digital Gaps in a Growing Business

 “Through 2021, 85% of the effort and cost involved in a digital experience platform (DXP) program will be spent on integrations with internal and external systems, including the DXP’s own, built-in capabilities.1”

 In my opinion, this assumption by Gartner indicates that organizations are already well aware of the advantages a DXP can provide.
-If you're interested, click on the banner below to read the report.

 An imaginary business case for a DXP